Puff pastry and cherry tomato tart tatin topped with friseé parmesan salad and a raspberry vinaigrette

 Peel and finely slice 2 of the the garlic cloves.

 Melt the sugar, butter and vinegar in an ovenproof frying pan and bubble until thick and jammy.
 Lay the tomatoes in cut side up, squeezing them in so they fill the pan.
 Toss the tomatoes in the caramel, then transfer 2-3 tomatoes into each individual tart case, making sure to pour all the remaining caramel in as well.
-Sprinkle each one with the garlic and salt & pepper.
+Sprinkle each one with the garlic, chilli, salt & pepper.

 Cut a circle from the puff pastry 1 inch larger in diameter than the cases.
 Lay on top of the tomatoes, being sure to tuck the edges in well to avoid any juices escaping.
 Make 3 small incisions in the pastry to allow steam to escape.